stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 ## Section 13: RS-232 Interface

-The RS-232 is used to communicate with devices such as printers and modems.
-Software that use these devices will include BASIC or assembly code to transfer data between the Plus/4 and the device; however, this section includes detailed information to use BASIC programming to access the RS-232 port.
-For more information on how to use a Commodore Plus/4 with a modern Wi-Fi modern, read my  [Connect a Commodore Plus/4 to a BBS using a Wi-Fi modem](https://www.stevencombs.com/plus4-bbs) post.
+The RS-232 is used to communicate with devices, such as printers and modems.
+Software that uses these devices will include BASIC or assembly code to transfer data between the Plus/4 and the device; however, this section includes detailed information to use BASIC programming to access the RS-232 port.
+For more information on how to use a Commodore Plus/4 with a modern Wi-Fi modern, read my [Connect a Commodore Plus/4 to a BBS using a Wi-Fi modem](https://www.stevencombs.com/plus4-bbs) blog post.

 ```realbasic
 100 OPEN 5,2,2,CHR$(22)+CHR$(5)